Are you going to think I'm crazy for suggesting that you absolutely 100% should consider using molasses as fertilizer in your organic garden?

 If the health of your garden is suffering, if some of your plants are riddled with pests, or if you just want to grow the best plants possible, molasses fertilizer may be what you need.

 And it's not some silly home remedy.
-It's actually one of the most important things I bring in to my garden.
+It's promoted by organic farming consultants and is actually one of the most important things I bring in to my garden.

 In this video, I want to pass onto you how I use it.

 This transcription will have some mistakes because it is partially automated.